-Many of them have also been involved in Bing Overseas Studies Programs, Stanford in Washington, Summer Research College, and honors programs.
-As such, they are able answer questions not only about the Public Policy major and coursework, but also about how these many Stanford opportunities can enhance a student's experience of the Public Policy major.
-Undergraduate peer advisors are happy to answer questions by email and to meet with prospective majors, one-on-one.
+Undergraduate Peer Advisors are senior Public Policy students who are experienced in course planning, research, and juggling the many opportunities available at Stanford.
+Many have also been involved in Bing Overseas Studies Programs, Stanford in Washington, Summer Research College, and honors programs.
+As such, they are able to answer questions not only about the Public Policy major and coursework but also about how these many Stanford opportunities can enhance a student's experience of the Public Policy major.
+Undergraduate Peer Advisors are happy to answer questions by email and to meet with prospective majors one-on-one.

 Concentration: Law and the Legal System

-Concentration: Education Policy
+Concentration: Health Care Policy